Get more information about Northern State University by clicking links below:

 Admission Requirements & Details

 The admissions information below may provide a better idea of the applicants NSU accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP or college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into Northern State University.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted

 Total enrollment at Northern State University is around 3,500 students, where graduate students make up roughly 15% of the student body.